 Towards the end of my project, I wasn't sure how to take a step back and start to narrow down and focus my findings.
 I should have been more aligned with the people I was working with, in terms of where to stop the project, the parameters.

 My research ended up coming to 40,000 words and trying to synopsise it was really hard.
 The academic side of me made me want to constantly justify and explain all my research, whereas in fact, the client trusted my instinct.

 I am also quite a perfectionist, so I ran out of time a bit, I could maybe have done a better job at summarizing and making my work more concise.

 What have you learned most from doing this project (personally and professionally)?

-I definitely gained some learnings working on the BCiP project.
-It made me very self-aware about how I am as a worker: I am very detail oriented, and find it a struggle still to delegate work or focus on bigger picture things.
-I know I am quite perfectionist which can consume a lot of time and energy, which can be fine in an academic environment, but not so much in a work environment, when time is money and you are in a wider team.
+I gained some learning working on the BCiP project.
+It made me very self-aware about how I am as a worker: I am very detail-oriented, and find it a struggle still to delegate work or focus on the bigger picture things.
+I know I am quite a perfectionist which can consume a lot of time and energy, which can be fine in an academic environment, but not so much in a work environment, when time is money and you are in a wider team.

 I guess I became aware that I am very individualistic performer, it's something I'm working on and being aware of it is helpful, and that really became apparent during work on the BCiP.

 Did working on the BCiP project help you decide on a future career path?

 My BCiP academic project was supply chain-related and my current job is supply chain-related so I guess, yes - I definitely chose a job path that was a continuation.
 Wherease when I was doing the BCiP project I was approaching everything from a very academic point of view and having to "learn" the workplace and practical side, I am now immersed in a work environment that is very different, thinking about KPIs, lead times, safety stocks, production capacities - all things that didn't really affect me during my course.